-Recruitment (formerly known as rush) is a time set aside once or twice a year for non-Greek women to meet sorority members, learn more about our sisterhood and decide which sorority is the best fit for them.
+Recruitment (formerly known as rush) is a time set aside once or twice a year for non-Greek women to meet sorority members, learn about our sisterhood and decide which sorority would be the best fit for them.
 Membership in a sorority is voluntary and is the result of a mutual selection process.

-How much does it cost to become a member of Gamma Phi Beta?
+How much does it cost to become a member of Gamma Phi Beta Sorority?

-Each Gamma Phi Beta collegiate chapter has fixed expenses including dues, new member fees and housing fees (determined by the chapter).
-Additional expenses include international initiation fees and membership badge fees.
-During recruitment, a detailed statement of member financial obligations should be provided by the Panhellenic or student life office.
+Each Gamma Phi Beta chapter has fixed expenses including international and local dues, new member fees and housing fees (determined by the chapter).
+Additionally, there is a one-time initiation fee, and a membership badge must also be purchased.
+During recruitment a detailed statement of member financial obligations will be provided.

 What are the grade requirements for membership in Gamma Phi Beta?